flott/kingco-opengeodata/README.md

 `src` : Either a folder containing file geodatabases, or a path to a single geodatabase.

-`"GPKG"` or `"PostgreSQL"` (case sensitive): Output format
+`GPKG` or `PostgreSQL` (case sensitive): Output format

 `dest`: Output location.
 For GeoPackage, this is a destination directory.
 For PostgreSQL this is a connection string with the following form:                `"PG:dbname=databasename host=addr port=5432 user=x password=y active_schema=public"` Double quotes around the connection string are required.
 If `--split` is used (see below), the active schema will be changed for each source geodatabase.
 If you want the default setting for `active_schema`, use `public`.

-(Optional) `-s, --split`: Split the output.
+(Optional, GeoPackage mode only) `-s, --split`: Split the output.
 For GeoPackage, create one gpkg per feature (this isn't especially useful, but you may want to isolate layers to share).
-For PostGIS, send contents of each thematic gdb to its own schema.
-The schema name must already exist and match the input gdb name (e.g. "admin", "hydro", "politicl").

 ### Examples
 - Convert all FileGDBs in a directory to GeoPackages: `convert_kingco_gdbs.py ~/kcgis/gdb GPKG ~/kcgis/gpkg`